michael2to3/bypass-proctoring-politech-site/README.md

 $ yarn lint
 ```

-## How to contribute?
+## Contributing
-All the information u need is [here](https://docs.github.com/en/get-started/exploring-projects-on-github/finding-ways-to-contribute-to-open-source-on-github)
+If you would like to contribute to the development of this script, please fork the repository and submit a pull request.